parallelcodefoundry/ParEval/generate/README.md

 # Generate

-This subdirectory contains scripts for generating the LLM outputs for PCGBench.
+This subdirectory contains scripts for generating the LLM outputs for ParEval.
 The main script is `generate.py`.
 It can be run as follows.

 ```sh